KentHsu/Udacity-Data-Engineering-Nanodgree/Capstone Project/README.md

 ---

 ### Step 5: Complete Project Write Up
-1. Clearly state the rationale for the choice of tools and technologies for the project.
-    * Spark is capable for large dataset processing
-    * Airflow do help build up data pipeline effeciently

-2. Propose how often the data should be updated and why.
+#### Tools and Technologies
+1. AWS S3 for data storage
+2. Pandas for sample data set exploratory data analysis
+3. PySpark for large data set data processing to transform staging table to dimensional table

+#### Data Update Frequency
+1. Tables created from immigration and temperature data set should be updated monthly since the raw data set is built up monthly.
+2. Tables created from demography data set could be updated annually since demography data collection takes time and high frequent demography might take high cost but generate wrong conclusion.
-    * The dataset should be update monthly
+3. All tables should be update in an append-only mode.

-3. Write a description of how you would approach the problem differently under the following scenarios:
+#### Future Design Considerations
- * The data was increased by 100x.
+1. The data was increased by 100x.

+	If Spark with standalone server mode can not process 100x data set, we could consider to put data in [AWS EMR](https://aws.amazon.com/tw/emr/?nc2=h_ql_prod_an_emr&whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) which is a distributed data cluster for processing large data sets on cloud

- * The data populates a dashboard that must be updated on a daily basis by 7am every day.
+2. The data populates a dashboard that must be updated on a daily basis by 7am every day.

+	[Apache Airflow](https://airflow.apache.org) could be used for building up a ETL data pipeline to regularly update the date and populate a report.
+Apache Airflow also integrate with Python and AWS very well.
+More applications can be combined together to deliever more powerful task automation.

- * The database needed to be accessed by 100+ people.
+3. The database needed to be accessed by 100+ people.

+	[AWS Redshift](https://aws.amazon.com/tw/redshift/?nc2=h_ql_prod_db_rs&whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) can handle up to 500 connections.
+If this SSOT database will be accessed by 100+ people, we can move this database to Redshift with confidence to handle this request.
+Cost/Benefit analysis will be needed if we are going be implement this cloud solution.

+---

+### Future Improvements
+There are several incompletions within these data sets.
+We will need to collect more data to get a more complete SSOT database.

+1. Immigration data set is based at 2016 but temperature data set only get to 2013 which is not enough for us to see the temperature change at 2016.

+2. Missing state and city in label description file.
+This makes it hard to join immigration tables and demography tables.